Archaeology at WWC

 Dr. David Moore and Dr. Robin Beck will lead the Summer 2016 archaeology field school at the Berry site.
 David Moore conducted investigations at the Berry site in 1986, 1995, 1997, and 2001-2015.
 He has directed numerous field schools since 1978 at the Warren Wilson site (31BN29) and other sites in western North Carolina.
 His book entitled, Catawba Valley Mississippian: Ceramics, Chronology, and Catawba Indians, has been published by the University of Alabama Press.
 David received his MA and Ph.D. from the University of North Carolina, Chapel Hill, and served as the North Carolina Office of State Archaeology's Western Office archaeologist for 18 years before becoming a full-time faculty member at Warren Wilson College.

 This is your opportunity to explore archaeology.
 You will learn how to identify stone tools, pottery, and other artifacts, and your participation in the field school will help to reveal new evidence of the interactions between 16th century Native Americans and Spanish invaders in western North Carolina.
 No previous archaeological experience is necessary, but enrollment is limited.
-Enrollment is available for a non-credit participant fee of $300.00 per week and you may enroll for 1-4 weeks.
-Tuition for college credit is still under review, but last year it was $635.00 per credit, earning 1 credit per week.
-This number could change, and we will update as soon as possible.
+Enrollment is available for a non-credit participant fee of $340.00 per week and you may enroll for 1-4 weeks.
+Tuition for college credit is $667.00 per credit, earning 1 credit per week.
 You may enroll for 1-6 credits.
 Contact David Moore for more information about enrolling for credit.
 Children aged 14-15 years may enroll if accompanied by an enrolled adult.
 Children 16 years of age and older may enroll on their own.

 Working on an archaeology site is a unique experience.
 It is educational and exciting.
 However, we urge all participants to be aware that working conditions are variable.
 All activities take place outside (unless lab work is scheduled on rain days), and we recommend that participants wear appropriate work clothes.
 We also recommend hats to protect against sun exposure.
 Participants may bring lunches and snacks to the site (There is always water on site; you are welcome to bring any other non-alcoholic beverages.).
 The work schedule is Monday - Friday, 8:30 am - 4:30 pm.
 You will be bused from the Field House to the Berry Site daily.
 You can also transport yourself should you so choose as there is parking near the site.
 All equipment and supplies are provided.
 Portable toilets are provided on site.